ruolivei/Azure-Police-For-ARC-Servers/README.md

 in case you decide to use DCR to deploy AMA at scale and not use Azure Policies to "deploy" the AMA, you may consider a policy to only "audit" and let you know what ARC machines didn't have the AMA installed.

 <img width="1067" alt="image" src="https://github.com/ruolivei/Azure-Police-For-ARC-Servers/assets/16666958/e762741c-4ca4-4473-bf09-3f13aa49b235">
-Policy to only audit if AMA doesn't exist on ARC machines

 ## Checking if AMA and others extension is installed on ARC machines